Inkoom-Justice/Data_in_challenges/README.md

 ## Recent Projects
 ### 1. Financial Data Analysis
+Focusses on uncovering the traits that indicates a borrower's inability to repay his or her debts to help financial institutions in designing robust loan eligibility criteria and loan agreements to reduce rate of bad debts to it barest minimum.

 ### 2. Motorcycle Data Analysis
+An examination on motorcycle spare part selling company's dataset to uncover which wholesale product-line rakes in more revenue across the various warehouses.
+Additionally, sales performance, warehouse efficiency, etc were all done to acertain more insights to foster business improvement.

+### 3. Cognifyz Technologies Data Analysis

 ## Projects Overview
 ### 1. Accenture Data Analytics and Visualization